The views and opinions expressed are those of the author and do not necessarily represent the views or opinions of EAB.

 - Establish position control protocols

-- Provide proper training for hiring managers
+- Proper training for hiring managers

 - Implement a new Talent Management Software (TMS) system

-- Establish post-to-hire goals
+- Establish post to hire goals

-This is a cross-divisional team effort to work on this solution.
+This is a cross divisional team effort to work on this solution.
 As I mentioned above, we are just beginning to scratch the surface of this work.
-EAB’s resource, Realizing the Promise of Process of Improvement, has allowed us to establish steps to move our work forward in implementing our solution.
+EAB’s Realizing the Promise of Process of Improvement, has allowed us to establish steps to move our work forward in implementing our solution.
 We have currently assembled the right team to map the current state.
+Our next steps are to collect current-state data, design a future state, and develop our implementation plan.
+This project has helped me realize how rigid and redundant our current process is, and how it is taxing our internal campus colleagues.

 See the fellows' blogs from the capstone projects